benfrick/docs-portfolio/src/doc/partner/product/use-partner-product-attributes.md

 In this guide, we will step through how to use the Product Attributes API to get detailed product data into your app or experience.

-[(Screenshot of example experience?)]

-Let's say that you have a list of Nike style-color codes (that you from the [Offering API]() or otherwise) and you want get more details about each of them.
+Let's say that you have a list of Nike style-color codes and you want get more details about each of them.
 Just execute a cURL command like:

 ```
 curl --location --request GET 'https://product.api.nike.net/product/v1/USA/SP2020??productCodes=314193-117,654321-101' \